Skip to content

 Once you know what your key processes are, you can assess your maximum tolerable downtime (MTD) or the max time you can withstand the unavailability of the business function.
 Can you get away with 24 hours?
 48?
 72?
 Or would 15 minutes be enough to hurt your productivity and reputation?
 Knowing your MTD will help you determine what your Recovery Time Objective (RTO) should be to get your systems (hardware, software and configuration) restored.

-Determine the costs of various disruption scenarios.
+Step 3 — Determine the costs of disruption

 Not all system disruptions are created equal.
 Each comes with its own set of costs, periods of downtime and methods of repair.
 For example, what would the effect of a sustained loss of power be to your facilities?
 Or a natural disaster?
 Or a hardware failure?
 Or a cyberattack?
 Applying an estimated cost to multiple disruption scenarios helps you put solutions and procedures in place should calamity strike, and also helps you focus on prevention strategies as well.